 How can CMH help my child?

-Treatment Program – helps with the treatment of an eligible condition.
-Patients must meet medical and financial eligibility requirements for the treatment program.
+Treatment Program — Helps with the treatment of an eligible condition when the patient meets medical and financial eligibility requirements

-Service Coordination Program – helps families locate and coordinate services for their child.
-It is a limited program available to children with unique conditions who are seen by a team of providers at CMH-approved hospitals.
+Service Coordination Program — Helps families locate and coordinate services for their children at CMH-approved hospitals

 How can I get more information?